For information about Graduate Admission, click here

 - Second reader, who reads and signs the approval page,

-- Final reader, Dr. Jannette O. Domingo, Dean of Graduate Studies, who reads and signs the approval page after the requisite signatures have been obtained.
+- Final reader, Anne Lopes, Dean of Graduate Studies, who reads and signs the approval page after the requisite signatures have been obtained.

 Third reader (optional) who reads and signs the approval page.